Center Stage (2000 film): Critical response

 Center Stage received mixed reviews.
-The film holds a 41% approval rating on Rotten Tomatoes, based on 80 reviews with an average rating of 5.03/10.
+The film holds a 42% approval rating on Rotten Tomatoes, based on 79 reviews with an average rating of 5.03/10.
 The site's consensus states: "Viewers willing to sit through soapy plot contrivances to see some excellent dancing might enjoy Center Stage; for everyone else, there's still always Fame."
+Metacritic, which uses a weighted average, assigned the a score of 52 out of 100, based on 33 critics, indicating "mixed or average" reviews.

 The New York Times critic A. O. Scott wrote for the film:

 The script, by Carol Heikkinen, has a lot of business to take care of before the Big Show, which is its mandatory climax, and it steamrolls through its expository scenes with more efficiency than grace, as though in a desperate hurry to reach the next commercial break.
 Cooper's climactic dance, Ms. Stroman's work, at first looks like a horrifying compilation of Dirty Dancing pelvic action and the kind of knee sliding and arm-waving that was mercifully quashed at this year's Oscars.

 Contactmusic.com gave the film just two stars, commenting that: